Selling a House As-Is in Texas

 American Home Buyer

 American Home Buyer was founded in Houston in 1998.
-Since then, they have purchased hundreds of houses “as is.”
+Since then, they have purchased hundreds of houses as-is.
 They pride themselves on helping homeowners out of tricky situations, such as foreclosure, divorce, and large medical bills.
-American Home Buyer is happy to work with each buyer’s timeline and can close in as little as three days or as long as a few months.
+American Home Buyer is happy to work with each buyer’s timeline and can close in as little as three days or as long as a couple of months.
+American Home Buyer received the Better Business Bureau Distinction Award in 2015, 2019, 2020, 2021, 2022, and 2023.

-Locations: American Home Buyer purchases homes in the greater Houston area, including Katy, Pasadena, and Galveston.
+Locations: American Home Buyer purchases homes in the greater Houston area, including League City, Katy, Pasadena, and The Woodlands.

 Fees: Sellers do not pay closing costs.
 American Home Buyer covers them.
 The company never charges commissions or fees.

-Reviews: American Home Buyer has been BBB accredited since 2009 and holds an A+ rating.
+American Home Buyer has been accredited by the Better Business Bureau (BBB) since 2009 and holds an A+ rating.
 Customer reviews for American Home Buyers speak to the company’s professionalism, knowledge, and genuine care.
 They express how American Home Buyers helped sell their homes quickly while offering a fair price.

 Texas All Cash Home Buyers

-Texas All Cash Home Buyers was founded in 2008.
-Since then, they’ve purchased hundreds of homes throughout Texas.
-After contacting the company, they will visit your home, and make an offer.
-Sellers can close in as little as five days.
+Texas All Cash Home Buyers is a family-owned business that was founded in 2008.
+Since then, they’ve purchased hundreds of homes throughout Texas, primarily in San Antonio and surrounding areas.
+After contacting the company, they will visit your home and present you with a no-obligation cash offer within 24 hours.
+Sellers can close in as little as five days or on the date of their choosing.

 Locations: Texas All Cash Home Buyers purchases homes throughout Texas, but they focus on the San Antonio and Austin areas.